 A telephoto lens is a must for the parks wildlife and birds.

-We visit North American Indian Days in nearby Browning on Saturday evening for fast action rodeo and portraits during the dancing contests.
+Some years, we visit North American Indian Days in nearby Browning on Saturday evening for fast action rodeo and portraits during the dancing contests.

 I suggest at least a 300mm lens for your telephoto selection.
 Personally, I use a Canon 100-500mm and am quite happy with the results.